LukePappa/Ourism/new.md

 Being is all that it is.
 It transcends everything and is everything.
-Construing it as a physical universe, it comprises spatially and temporally located observers ranging in complexity from lone particles to entire nervous systems.
-Sapience is consequently such a rare and significant privilege that personally gaining it defies coincidence.
-To explain one's circumstances, one must invoke the MWI and posit that each observer subjectively perceives the world-branch in which it comes to self-realization.